aouataf-djillani/Amazon-review-sentiment-analysis/README.md

-# Amazon review data analysis using Vader, Logistic regression and SVM
+# Amazon review data analysis using SVM
 In this repository we provide sentiment analysis using a supervised machine learning method.
 In a previous project, we applied the VADER (Valence Aware Dictionary for sEntiment Reasoning), a sentiment intensity analyser implemented in NLTK to analyse our unlabeled amazon reviews data-set, we obtained a performance score of 71%.
 [Please refer to my article on Vader](https://aouatafdjillani.herokuapp.com/sentiment-analysis-with-vader)
 Our main goal is the achieve a better performance in predicting positive and negative reviews.